yegor256/blog/_posts/2017/jan/2017-01-03-how-much-you-love-conflicts.md

 {% quote If we resolve conflicts through compromises, everybody suffers except those management monkeys %}

-The same happens in software team conflicts&mdash;if and when we resolve them through compromises, everybody suffers except those [management and HR monkeys]({% pst 2015/sep/2015-09-29-mayonnaise %}) who only care about a peaceful
+The same happens in software team conflicts---if and when we resolve them through compromises, everybody suffers except those [management and HR monkeys]({% pst 2015/sep/2015-09-29-mayonnaise %}) who only care about a peaceful